-We employed 159 people as of December 31, 2020, none of which were subject to any collective bargaining agreements.
+As of December 31, 2021, we employed 169 full-time employees.
+Our employees are not represented by a collective bargaining unit.
 We have not experienced any strikes or work stoppages and consider our relations with our employees to be satisfactory.
-We also utilize the services of independent contractors and vendors to perform various services.